 This will open up a window with two sections.
 In the first section, you can adjust:

-- Format (subtitle is the default)
+- Format (default is subtitle)

 - Maximum length in characters